 I spent much of my childhood near Anderson, California around cattle, both on our property and in the surrounding pastures and hills.
 It was great training for watching your step.

-I only got chased once.
+I only got truly chased once.
 I was hiking in the Bald Hills west of Redding at twilight.
 Something spooked a large herd of cattle and they all thundered toward me and my companions.
 We sprinted to nearby oak trees and climbed up, just before the cattle ran through the grove.

 Not cows, but I have had a close encounter with some wild boars.
 We were moving down into a ravine and we could hear them nearby.
 Needless to say, we backtracked out of there!